• Blog

 Some common accessorial fees include:

-• Detention fees are charged for time spent loading or unloading, often at a rate of $25 to $100 per hour after the initial grace period
+• Detention fees are charged for time spent loading or unloading, often at a rate of $75 to $250 per hour after the initial grace period, reflecting increased operational costs and driver demand.

 • Layover fees are for time spent waiting due to delays at the loading dock